-Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Thai Basil Salad
+Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 Prefer not to cook?

-Order Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Thai Basil Salad as a ready-made meal and get it delivered to your door.
+Order Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad as a ready-made meal and get it delivered to your door.

 Order this meal

-This fusion appetizer combines ultra thin slices of seared beef tenderloin with a spicy Korean mushroom salad in just 40 minutes.
-The finishing sauce is a very light amber soy-butter pan sauce with the soy kept deliberately restrained, and the dish is finished with delicate Parmesan shavings for a savory, nutty accent.
+This fusion appetizer combines ultra thin slices of seared beef tenderloin with a fresh mushroom salad dressed in lime, olive oil, sesame oil, mint, and fried garlic in just 40 minutes.
+The finishing sauce is built with saké, reduced marinade, chicken broth, and cold butter for a glossy, refined finish.

 Recipe by Mr Saucy aka Christophe